smunchang/hexaus_sample/README.md

-## Registration
+## Pre-requites
-Before you begin, you need to register your application on the HEXAUS developer page.
-After registering application, your will get developer code and application code.
+You need to register as a developer on the HEXAUS developer page, then you will get get developer code and application code.